2016–17 Vancouver Canucks season

-The 2016–17 Vancouver Canucks season was the 47th season for the National Hockey League franchise that was established on May 22, 1970.
+The 2016–17 Vancouver Canucks season was the 47th season for the National Hockey League (NHL) franchise that was established on May 22, 1970.
 For the third consecutive season, they opened the season with a match against the Calgary Flames.
 The team finished with the lowest-scoring season in franchise history, scoring just 182 goals.
 The day after the Canucks' season-ending game, head coach Willie Desjardins was fired, along with assistant coaches Doug Lidster and Perry Pearn.
 The Canucks overall missed the playoffs for the second consecutive year.

 Off-season

 The Canucks made their first off-season move while the 2016 Stanley Cup playoffs were still in action, sending centre Jared McCann and second and fourth round picks to the Florida Panthers in exchange for defenceman Erik Gudbranson and a fifth-round pick.
-On June 27, two days after the 2016 NHL Entry Draft, the Canucks placed winger Chris Higgins on unconditional waivers and subsequently bought out the final year of his contract.
+On June 27, two days after the 2016 NHL entry draft, the Canucks placed winger Chris Higgins on unconditional waivers and subsequently bought out the final year of his contract.